openjck/domainspy/README.md

 ### Set up

-1. Sign up for a free [Namecheap API](https://www.namecheap.com/support/api/intro.aspx) account
+1. Sign up for a [Namecheap API](https://www.namecheap.com/support/api/intro.aspx) account
     * If Namecheap doesn't respond to your request for API access within a couple of days, contact support.
 They can speed things up.
     * You don't need to request sandbox API access unless you plan to modify or